taru-s/ot-harjoitustyo/fabric-stash/dokumentaatio/vaatimusmaarittely.md

 ### while logged in, a user can:
-- view the registered fabrics as a list (done)
+- view the registered fabrics as a list (done, gui)
-  - view the information of a registered fabric
+  - view the information of a registered fabric (done, gui)
 - register new fabrics to the stash (done)
-- edit the information of registered fabrics
+- edit the information of registered fabrics (done, gui)
 - delete registered fabrics
-  - all (done)
+  - all (done, text ui)
-  - one
+  - one (done, gui)
 - log out and return to the login screen

 ### additional functionality:

 - search and filter fabrics based on certain properties
-  - name (done)
+  - name (done, text ui)

 - register sewing projects in addition to fabrics
 - assign fabrics to projects